xy-241/CS-Notes/content/OS/OS.md

 ---
 - Consists of [[Kernel]] and [[OS System Program]]
 - 2 main functionalities
-	1. Provide user like you and me features to interact with the hardware like browsing the web
+	1. Provide user like you and me features to interact with the hardware
 	2. Resource Manager for resources like [[IO Device]] & [[Main Memory]] etc